The Complete Guide To Facial Skin Laxity & Loose Skin

 Like living with chronic stress, being overweight or obese increases the risks for nearly all preventable health disorders.
 Losing excess body weight is a smart choice for all of us, however, it can cause some secondary challenges to develop, including lax skin on the face and body.

-Note that this doesn’t typically occur when someone loses 10 or 20 pounds, but rather, when the individual loses 50 pounds or more too quickly.
+Note that this doesn’t typically occur when someone loses 10 or 20 pounds, but rather when the individual loses 50 pounds or more too quickly.
 Rapid, major weight loss does not allow the skin time to keep up with the changes occurring in the body.
 However, slower weight loss of just a few pounds weekly allows the skin to shrink along with the reduction of fat tissue volume.

-For those losing weight (and everyone else too), it is important to take in plenty of purified (not tap) water in order to stay constantly dehydrated.
+For those losing weight (and everyone else too), it is important to take in plenty of purified (not tap) water to stay constantly dehydrated.
 Water is a key element in maintaining skin moisture, strength, and elasticity.

 For many overweight/obese people, the skin has been stretched for many years.
 This chronic expansion causes damage to elastin fibers that give the skin its ability to “snap back” after being stretched.
 It also damages the collagen fibers that are needed to keep the skin firm and taut.

-Generally, the more weight a person loses, the greater chance that they will have loose skin afterward.
+Generally, the more weight a person loses, the greater the chance that they will have loose skin afterward.
 Being overweight longer causes more damage to the collagen and elastin fibers, making it more likely to have drooping skin as well.

 Some people who lose a lot of weight experience a natural retightening of the skin within several months.
 However, others do not and their skin continues to droop and hang for months and months.
 When the skin is unable to reform itself, body contouring plastic surgery might be necessary.

 Plastic surgeons typically recommend waiting for at least a year after significant weight loss to get body contouring performed.
 This is because the procedure commonly reduces the body’s ability to produce new collagen and elastin.
-Waiting for at least one year gives the body time to heal itself all that it can before undergoing a surgery for aesthetic enhancement.
+Waiting for at least one year gives the body time to heal itself all that it can before undergoing surgery for aesthetic enhancement.

 Loose Skin with Age